jchrom/trelloR/README.md

 ## The format of results

-The data is returned in form of a "flattened" `data.frame` whenevr possible, so you don't have to worry about formatting the response (courtesy of the `jsonlite::fromJSON` function).
+The data is returned in form of a flat `data.frame` whenevr possible, so you don't have to worry about formatting the response (courtesy of the `jsonlite::fromJSON` function).
 However, sometimes a more complex structure is returned as a `list` which may contain more `list`s and/or `data.frame`s.
-Ultimately, the fines grain in the hierarchy is always a `data.frame`.
+Ultimately, the finest grain in the hierarchy is always a `data.frame`.

 The names of variables will be the same as they are in the incomming JSON.
 This is not optimal in many contexts.
-For instance, card ID and member ID are both called "id", which is not extremely useful when you want to do table joins.
+For instance, card ID and member ID are both called "id", which is not very useful if you want to do table joins.
 In the immediate future, a "facelifting" function will be provided to impose a consistent naming scheme and perhaps dropping some less frequently used variables.

 ## Calling your own queries

-All the `get_` functions call `trello_get`, which is basically a wrapper for `httr::GET`.
+All the `get_` functions call `trello_get`, which is a wrapper for `httr::GET`.
 This strips away complexity in the following way:

 1. `httr::GET` fetches results for exactly one request; it needs a complete URL, query parameters and a token.
 It does the heavy lifting but leaves error handling, response formatting and paging to you.